-Accompanied by the Chamber Orchestra of Polish Radio, the German-Russian classical pianist Olga Scheps performs Frédéric Chopin’s Piano Concerto No. 1 in E minor, Op.
+Accompanied by the Chamber Orchestra of Polish Radio, classical pianist Olga Scheps performs Frédéric Chopin’s Piano Concerto No. 1 in E minor, Op.
 11. Conductor: Agnieszka Duczmal.
 Recorded live at Tonhalle Dusseldorf on January 22, 2014.

 There are three movements.
 With the starting times in the video:

 - 00:00 Allegro maestoso Both the first and second movements feature unusual modulations; in the opening Allegro, the exposition modulates to the parallel major, i-I, instead of the expected i-III.
 This tonal relation (i-III) between the second and the third theme finally occurs in the recapitulation, where an actual i-I modulation would have been expected, producing a different effect.
 The first movement of the E minor concerto has three themes, which are introduced by the orchestra.
 The piano then plays the first theme (bar 139), followed by the lyric second theme (bar 155), accompanied by the main motif of the first theme in bass counterpoint.
 The third theme is in E major, introduced in the exposition by the orchestra and taken over by the piano (bar 222).
 The development begins in bar 385, with the piano opening with the second theme; the orchestra then develops the first theme.
 The recapitulation begins in bar 486 again with the orchestra playing its opening theme.